money stress

 is what half of 23,000 Gen Zs told Deloitte's survey.

-this anxiety isn't just about having enough money. it's about trust, or really, a lack of trust.
+this anxiety isn't just about money. it's about trust, a lack of trust, really.

-then we end up at the big question underneath it all: can we even trust ourselves with money?
+—> we eventually end up at the big question: can we even trust ourselves with money?

 when your finances are shaky, everything crumbles